 Step 6: Pre-Field Orientation

-Four- to 11-month MAPS volunteers are not required to attend, but it is available at the request of the area director or regional director.
+MAPS volunteers going for 4-11 months are not required to attend, but it is available at the request of the area director or regional director.
 PFO is held three times a year in March, June, and October.

 Before leaving on your MAPS trip